-It is really encouraging to see from the table above that we have steadily increased the percentage each year, and exceeded our target set in 2019.
+It is really encouraging to see from the table above that we have steadily increased the percentage of Black Asian Minority Ethnic staff each year, and exceeded our target set in 2019.
 We will not become complacent and will be agreeing an aspirational target to work towards till 2025.
-It is important to be mindful that this can also reverse with just small numbers of individuals leaving.
+It is important to be mindful that the percentages can also reverse with just small numbers of individuals leaving.